Bioprocess monitoring with Timegated® Raman improves the production efficiency

-Timegate Instruments in collaboration with VTT Bioprocess Engineering Espoo are working on a pilot study where we endeavor to monitor the bioprocess of ovalbumin production.
+Timegate Instruments in collaboration with VTT Bioprocess Engineering and Optical Measurements team are working on a pilot study where we endeavor to monitor the bioprocess of ovalbumin production.
 The pilot is based on previously published study about producting ovalbumin biotechnologically using filamentous fungus.
 Stay tuned for the upcoming publication of the results!

 – We have now launched this successful cooperation with Timegate Instruments.
 Together we are developing state-of-the-art, advanced process monitoring beyond typical fermentation process measurements, to achieve high quality data and deeper understanding of the bioprocess.
 With Timegate´s technology, we are able to monitor the process in real-time, online and to gain more insights in microbial physiology and health of the production host, explains Senior Scientist Kiira Vuoristo from VTT.